ivanzito/panda/README.md

 # Panda is a library to work through HTTP/2.0

-## Some features that will have
+### Some features that will have

+Panda it`s in working in progress.
+So, the list below shows the roadmap in sequence
 - retry
-- circuit-breaker
-- backoff
 - codecs

-### Important!

-Panda it`s in wokring in progress.
-So, the list below shows the roadmap
 - backoff
 - circuit-breaker

-### How to use
+### How to do requests
 ```
     private final Request request = new DefaultRequest(HttpMethod.GET, Map.of("Accept", List.of("*/*")));
     private final Client client = ClientBuilder.of()
             .request(request)
             .build();
-Response response = client.request("http://www.google.com");
+    private final Response response = client.request("http://www.google.com");
 ```
 ###